Frontier Telephone of Rochester: Frontier Corporation (1995-1999)

 In 1995, the company repositioned itself as a holding company named Frontier Corporation, while its local operations became Frontier Telephone of Rochester.
 The company also operated a wireless subsidiary called Frontier Cellular.
 It was a joint venture with Bell Atlantic.

 Global Crossing North America (1999-2001)

 Frontier's investment in fiber long lines proved attractive in the exploding global communications market in the late 1990s when it was acquired in 1999 by Global Crossing, a Bermuda-based communications network enterprise.
 The holding company adopted the name Global Crossing North America, Inc.

-Citizens Communications/Frontier Communications (2001–present)
+Citizens Communications/Frontier Communications (2001–2026)

 Citizens Communications acquired Global's local exchange properties, including the Frontier brand, in 2001.

 Under the Frontier brand, Citizens Communications provided telephone, television and Internet services in 24 states.
 On July 31, 2008, Citizens Communications adopted the Frontier name, becoming Frontier Communications.

-Pending sale to Verizon
+Verizon (2026-present)

 On September 5, 2024, Verizon announced its intent to acquire Frontier for $20 billion, in a move to expand its fiber internet services.
 The acquisition was approved by Frontier shareholders in November 2024.
+On January 15, 2026, the California Public Utilities Commission approved Verizon's acquisition of Frontier, with the deal completed on January 20.
+Under Verizon ownership, this company is legally separate from Verizon New York, which is the former Bell System unit serving other locations across New York state that has been under the ownership of Verizon (and its predecessors Bell Atlantic and NYNEX) since the 1984 Bell System breakup.